esciencecenter-digital-skills/lesson-FAIR-software/_episodes/03-registry.md

 - Ask your colleagues which registries they would use to look for software like yours.
 - Have a look at the list of research software registries [here](https://github.com/NLeSC/awesome-research-software-registries#awesome-research-software-registries-).

-FIXME: For me this part (what is metadata and how to find it) only confuses things.
-I am not sure if the learners really want to learn about osds at this point, and in the 'Why registering data is important' section it is already described why metadata is important and what it is.
 > ## What is metadata and how to find it
 >
 > 'Metadata is data about data.
 In other words, it's information that's